Bernese Mountain Dog Cuddly Face

 Bernese Mountain Dog Paw on arm Driving in Car

-Side Kick
+Ella, the Ultimate Thrifting Side Kick

 • Size: Berners are considered a large breed.
 Males typically stand between 25 and 27.5 inches tall at the shoulder, and females are slightly smaller at 23 to 26 inches.
 They typically weigh between 80 and 115 pounds.

-• Temperament: Bernese Mountain Dogs are known for their gentle, and friendly nature.
+• Temperament: Bernese Mountain Dogs are known for their gentle and friendly nature.
 They are generally good-natured, calm, and patient.
 They are loyal and affectionate towards their family and are often good with children and other pets.
-They can be a bit reserved with strangers but are not typically aggressive as they are sensitive dogs.
+They can be a bit reserved with strangers but are not typically aggressive, as they are sensitive dogs.

 • Exercise and Training: Berners are an active breed and require regular exercise to keep them physically and mentally stimulated.
 The best way is with daily walks, playtime, and opportunities to run in a securely fenced area are essential.
 They are intelligent and trainable dogs, but they can be a bit stubborn at times, so consistent and positive reinforcement-based training methods work best.

-• Health: Like many large breeds, Bernese Mountain Dogs are prone to certain health issues, including hip and elbow dysplasia, certain types of cancer, and bloat.
+• Health: Like many large breeds, Bernese Mountain Dogs are prone to specific health issues, including hip and elbow dysplasia, certain types of cancer, and bloat.
 Regular veterinary check-ups, a balanced diet, exercise, and proper care can help maintain their overall health.

 • Lifespan: The average lifespan of a Bernese Mountain Dog is 7-10 years.
 However, factors such as genetics, diet, exercise, and overall healthcare can influence this lifespan.